paweljakubas/j-random-matrices/chapters/algebra.md

 [Solution to exercise 10](#solution-to-exercise-10)

 **Exercise 11**
-Show capability to update (increment) both diagonals passing through the point.
+Show capability to update (make 0) both diagonals passing through the point.

 [Solution to exercise 11](#solution-to-exercise-11)